QTC-IQAC/NEMAT/README.md

 precision: 1 # Number of decimal places to use in the analysis output (results.png)
 maxDiff: 2. # Maximum difference between the two replicas to consider in the analysis (it will take the n closest)
+framesAnalysis: [0] # Frames that will be taken into account while performing the analysis.
+All if unset.
 ```

 Remember to load GROMACS using `JOBmodules` if it's a module or manually.
 More modules can be loaded, but only GROMACS is strictly necessary.